 Command-Line Usage

-JAF excels at Unix-style pipelines:
+JAF works well in Unix-style pipelines:

 # Filter logs